 Several festivals are celebrated in the city.
 Some of them are :

-- The Elephanta Festival is an open air cultural show of live dance and music performances performed at the beautiful Elephanta caves in February or March.
+- The Elephanta Festival is an open-air cultural show of live dance and music performances performed at the beautiful Elephanta caves in February or March.

 - Gudi Padwa is the Hindu New Year is a day of worship, homes are decorated with intricate rangoli designs.
-Bamboo staffs are decorated with silk cloths and brass goblets to ward off the evil.
+Bamboo staffs are decorated with silk cloths and brass goblets to ward off evil.

 - Narial Purnima or coconut day is observed in August by the fishing community.
-It marks the end of monsoon and beginning of the new fishing season.
+It marks the end of the monsoon and the beginning of the new fishing season.
 Coconuts are offered to the sea god, boats are painted and decorated with garlands as they embark on fishing journeys.